anastaciocintra/escpos-coffee/CONTRIBUTING.md

 # Licensing of contributed material
-This project is under MIT licence, see the link: [LICENCE](https://github.com/anastaciocintra/escpos-coffee/blob/master/LICENSE)
+This project is under MIT licence, see [LICENSE](https://github.com/anastaciocintra/escpos-coffee/blob/master/LICENSE)

 Keep in mind as you contribute, that code, docs and other material submitted to this project will be considered licensed under the same terms as the rest of the work.